 The 4 different types of pain I experience all affect my muscles and joints.
 This includes sudden-onset joint pain – typically a frozen shoulder, or pain when I bend an elbow or knee.
-It usually lasts between 6-8 weeks and will usually go away for a week or two, only to reappear in another joint.
+It usually lasts between 6-8 weeks and will usually go away for a week or 2, only to reappear in another joint.
 It greatly restricts my movement and its constant nature can be frustrating.

 I also have issues with leg cramps and dystonia, which I frequently experience when waking in the morning, or when moving between different ground surfaces.
 The cramps are very severe with sudden onset, but slowly wear off after some minutes.

 My Parkinson's has worsened certain pre-existing conditions, including back problems, which were caused by a childhood injury.
 This has caused me painful episodes throughout my life, but my Parkinson's seems to have exacerbated this to the point where I'm totally incapacitated with pain and stiffness.

 As a carer, I have no option but to try and carry on with my normal duties...I find it helps to wake about 2 hours earlier than normal to take my medication.

 I keep an armchair and some dressing aids in my bedroom, as a bout of very severe back pain makes getting in and out of bed or dressing myself difficult.

 I also experience muscle stiffness and inflexibility, which cause me pain due to over-exertion.
 This happens if I don't take regular breaks throughout the day.
 As a carer myself for 3 disabled family members, this can prove very difficult.